Representing Random Utility Choice Models with Neural Networks: A Sharp Neural Network Architecture for RUM Choice Models

 We now describe the probabilistic outcomes for any given {\em choice event} $(\bs{z}, A)$, where a customer with observable attributes $\bs{z} \in {\cal Z}$ is offered a finite assortment of alternatives $A \subseteq {\cal X}$.
 Throughout the remainder of the paper, we assume $A$ is finite and satisfies $|A| \leq \kappa$ for some integer $\kappa \geq 0$.
 The RUM principle implies that the customer picks the highest-utility product in the assortment $A$.
 Specifically, denoting by $\pi(\bs{x}, \bs{z}, A)$ the probability that a customer with observable attributes $\bs{z}$ chooses $\bs{x} \in A$, we have

 To ensure that the distribution $\{\pi(\bs{x}, \bs{z}, A)\}_{\bs{x}\in A}$ is well-defined, we assume that ties between the product utilities occur with probability zero.
-The family of RUMs subsumes a large array of models used in practice such as the MNL model, the nested logit model, and their probabilistic mixtures.
+The family of RUM discrete choice models subsumes a large array of models used in practice such as the MNL model, the nested logit model, and their probabilistic mixtures.